owenauch/digital-inklings/content/revelations-from-the-day-i-plowed-a-field-by-hand.md

 <a name="2">2</a>.
 In fact, carpenter might be too skilled of a role for what Jesus did.
 Some scholars have argued that he was [more of a common laborer or builder](https://www.christianity.com/wiki/jesus-christ/was-jesus-actually-a-carpenter.html) than a skilled carpenter.

 <a name="3">3</a>.
 Usually this is implicitly linked to how much a person gets paid as well.

-<a name="4">4</a>.
-There was an out of context [Luke 9:62](https://www.biblegateway.com/passage/?search=Luke+9%3A62&version=NIV) reference waiting to happen this whole article but I refrained until the final footnote out of respect.